 In May 2014, the FASB, issued ASU 2014-09, Revenue from Contracts with Customers, and subsequently issued a number of amendments to this update.
-The new standard, as amended in Accounting Standards Codification, or ASC 606, provides a single comprehensive model to be used in accounting for revenue arising from contracts with customers and supersedes previous revenue recognition guidance.
+The new standard, as amended, or ASC 606, provides a single comprehensive model to be used in accounting for revenue arising from contracts with customers and supersedes previous revenue recognition guidance.
 The standard's core principle is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 In addition, the standard requires disclosure of the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.

 The Company adopted this standard on January 1, 2019, using the modified retrospective method and recorded a cumulative effect adjustment of \$2,832 to increase the opening balance of accumulated deficit.
 The impact was primarily related to deferral of a portion of the original upfront and milestone payments of its collaborative licensing arrangements resulting in a deferral of \$3,100 of previously recognized revenue as of the adoption date.
-The cumulative adjustment also reflects \$151 net acceleration of revenue related to feasibility and development arrangements with its customers and acceleration of \$117 of revenue recognition of its manufacturing and supply product sales.
-Under the modified retrospective method of adoption, the comparative information in the consolidated financial statements have not been revised and continues to be reported under the previously applicable revenue accounting guidance, ASC 605.
-If ASC 605 had been applied to the first quarter of 2019, deferred revenue would have been \$2,683 lower on the condensed consolidated balance sheet, with \$278 lower in current portion of deferred revenue and \$2,405 Deferred revenue, net of current portion.
+The cumulative adjustment also reflects \$151 net acceleration of revenue related to feasibility and development arrangements with its customers and acceleration of \$117 of revenue recognition of the Company's manufacturing and supply product sales.
+Under the modified retrospective method of adoption, the comparative information in the consolidated financial statements has not been revised and continues to be reported under the previously applicable revenue accounting guidance, ASC 605.

-For additional information regarding the Company's revenue, see Note 5, Revenues and Trade Receivables, Net
+For additional information regarding the Company's revenue, see Note 5, Revenues and Trade Receivables, Net.